SonarQube for VS Code in Windsurf

 Select the MCP Server icon and use your connected mode credentials to populate the MCP environment variables.

+If you prefer to set up your MCP server manually, a detailed quickstart guide is available for Setup in Windsurf.
 More information about the available tools can be found in the SonarQube MCP Server documentation, on the Tools page.

 Configure your AI agent